ZexuWang/advanced-lane-findings/README.md

 ## Find the binary selections of the images

-Here we combine the color and gradient threshold to get the best binary thresholded image.
+---

+Here we use the HSV color space to filter out the yellow and white line of the lane.
+This is done by tuning the threshold for white and yellow and combine the binary selection of white and yellow color.

 ```python